Hugo0/apple-cash-crypto/README.md

 ## Description

-[Apple Cash](https://www.apple.com/apple-cash/)[1] has amazing UX but its🇦🇷 **ONLY** iPhone users **ONLY** in US **AND** subject to Apples tyrannical rules and fees.
+[Apple Cash](https://www.apple.com/apple-cash/)[1] has amazing UX but its **ONLY** iPhone users **ONLY** in US **AND** subject to Apples tyrannical rules and fees.
 It's centralized crap.
 It's not interoperable.
 Argentinians 🇦🇷 can't use it.
 And even if they could, they'd have to pay almighty Apple rent-seeking fees and make Tim Cook's pockets even fatter.

 Me and Gianluka both work in payments and are obsessed about UX.
 In one of our countless conversations here in Aleph we said - Apple Cash UX is so good.
 Can we do this with crypto and put apple cash directly in your keyboard?